 Gifts (resources provided where there is no expectation of any research activities) are not required to be disclosed.
 However, some sponsors have a very narrow definition of a gift.
 Review How to Distinguish Between Financial Support and a Gift.

-WashU developed guidance and FAQs for more specific situations and questions for disclosing to the NIH.
-Much of the content is also applicable to other sponsors.
+WashU developed guidance and FAQs for more specific situations and questions for disclosing to the NIH and other sponsors.

 Completing the Document